Kuuqua/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Q12. echo {a..z}{a..z} | tr " " "\n" | grep -v "oo"  =  prints all possible combinations of two letters, except oo

+Q13. printf "%.2f" $NUM | sort  =  prints a number with two decimal places, followed by a new line.